ghanem-mhd/hashgraph.github.io/README.md

 ## License

+This website is subject to [LICENSE]().

-While this website is open source, the hashgraph aglorithm is protected by patent and the Swirlds SDK is available to developers according to the Swirlds [Alpha Version End User License Agreement](https://www.swirlds.com/download/).
+The hashgraph aglorithm is protected by patent and the Swirlds SDK is subject to the Swirlds [Alpha Version End User License Agreement](https://www.swirlds.com/download/).